Table of content

 How to solve it?
 There are several ways out.

 - We propose to simplify the product.
 What do I mean?
 Reduce the scope, remove some 'nice-to-have features, postpone some functionality to the next product version.

 - Another option is sharing financial projections.
-It helps to prevent financial outsourcing problems and I genuinely recommend this approach.
+It helps to prevent financial problems when outsourcing and I genuinely recommend this approach.
 Here's how it works at Uptech.
 We agree on sharing the financial report and payment invoice at the end of each month with our clients.
-Some founders like to have an even bigger picture and ask us to prepare the monthly balance sheet with the next information: money spent, money rest, expected expenses.
+Some founders like to have an even bigger picture and ask us to prepare the monthly balance sheet with the following information: money spent, money rest, expected expenses.

 I do respect such a meticulous approach.
-The client always keeps track of the project, and there are fewer chances that some unexpected moments will arise.
+The client always has a tight rein on the project, and there are fewer chances that some unexpected moments will arise.

 Problem #3 Strong Sales Team but Weak Project Team

 Falling in love with the sales team is often a problem because it may lead to (again) unmet expectations.
 As a Business Development Manager, I can tell you for sure that it's the sales team's job to attract clients and make them sign the contract.